dinhomathias/Amc/EventHandler.md

         Registers a message handler in the Broadcaster.

         Args:
-            handler (any): An object that implements the onUpdate(Bot, Update) method.
+            handler (function): A function that takes (Bot, Update) as arguments.
         """

         self.message_handlers.append(handler)